 To get access to the port, which is usually under the steering wheel or in the driver’s footwell, the thief will probably break a window.
 It is possible to do this without setting off the car’s alarm, but even if the alarm does go off, the thief can quickly stop it via the OBD port.

-This may all sound a bit intimidating, but there are certainly things you can do to minimise the risk of your car being stolen.
+This may all sound a bit intimidating, but there are steps you can take to minimise the risk of your car being stolen.

 Keep your key fob in a safe place